Who is eligible?

 STEP 3 in the application process is waiting to hear back from the McNair Scholars program on whether or not you've been accepted into the program.
 All notifications will be sent out via email no later than the end of the Fall semester.
 You must also accept or decline the offer by the end of the Fall semester.

-Applications for this cycle have closed.
+Applications for the 2024-25 cohort open Monday, August 26 and close on Monday, October 28.
 If you apply after the application deadline, your application may be considered for this year if there are openings, and/or your application will be forwarded to the next application cycle.

 Frequently Asked Questions